Basepaws Help Center logo

 All articles

 Please give your fur baby a treat once you've been able to make contact with the Q-tip to allow positive associations with swabbing.
-If all else fails, you're more than welcome to ask your veterinarian or groomer to swab your kitty's mouth for you.
+If all else fails, you're more than welcome to ask your veterinarian or groomer to swab your pet's mouth for you.

-Multi-Cat Households:
+Multi-Pet Households:

 Was this article helpful?